NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    Fixes the zoom to increase in smaller 1x steps instead of jumping from 1x to 4x.

 - **10x Zoom with 1x Increment Steps**
    Extends the zoom to 10x and allows for finer zoom control with 1x increments.
-This is recommended for players who want more precision and zoom.
+This is recommended for players who want more precision AND zoom.

 - **10x Zoom but in 2x Increments**
    Offers 10x zoom with larger 2x steps (2x, 4x, etc.), providing quicker zoom but less precision.
-It removes the 1x entirely for the moment only.
+It removes the 1x entirely for the moment untill a proper fix has been implemented.

 ---